anita-app/anita/landing/src/app/blog/articles/2021-11-03 hosting-pwa-for-free.md

 There are many things to discuss on this topic, I’ll address them when I’ll start to design the logic for connecting to remote databases, possibly including support for the [InterPlanetary File System (IPFS)](https://ipfs.io/) protocol.
 Stay tuned!

-### Legal stuff: watch out for the terms and conditions

-Before hosting Anita on GitHub Pages I checked whether GitHub was actually ok with that.
-The terms and conditions of GitHub Pages can be found under the [GitHub Terms for Additional Products and Features](https://docs.github.com/en/github/site-policy/github-terms-for-additional-products-and-features).

-The [section dedicated to Pages](https://docs.github.com/en/github/site-policy/github-terms-for-additional-products-and-features) states the following:

-> GitHub Pages is not intended for or allowed to be used as a free web hosting service to run your online business, e-commerce site, or any other website that is primarily directed at either facilitating commercial transactions or providing commercial software as a service (SaaS).
-Some monetization efforts are permitted on Pages, such as donation buttons and crowdfunding links.

-Anita is free and open source software, and I do not intend, at least in the foreseeable future, to monetize it, or transform it in any kind of business.
-At this time I don't think that it can be frames as a *commercial software as a service*.

-I do intend to allow for some donations in the future, but that should be allowed.
-Given my use case, I think I am in the clear.
-If I am not, I sincerely apologize.

 ### Custom domain

 Websites hosted on GitHub Pages are assigned by default a URL with this structure: `https://[username].github.io`, where `username` is the name of the organization or of the user to which the repository belongs.
 For Anita that would be `https://anita-app.github.io`.